hithin/hithin/README.md

 - 👋 Hi, I’m @hithin
-- 👀 I’m interested in Soc Analyst
+- 👀 I’m interested in Software Test Engineer
-- 🌱 I’m currently learning MSc cybersecurity
+- 🌱
 - 📫 How to reach me ...

 <!---